CSIS-iLab/india-states/_posts/2017-03-15-west-bengal-to-get-its-first-super-critical-thermalpower-plant.md

 details:
 ---

-The state-run Power Finance Corp has sanctioned financial assistance of $408.5 million for West Bengal’s first super critical thermal power project in Murshidabad district.
+The state-run Power Finance Corp has sanctioned financial assistance of $408.5 million for West Bengal’s first super critical thermalpower project in Murshidabad district.
 West Bengal Power Development Corporation Ltd will expand the Sagardighi Thermal Power Station with a new 660 MW unit.